Acuant/AndroidSDKV11/README.md

 **Acuant Common Library (AcuantCommon) :**

-- Contains all shared internal models and supporting classes
+- Contains shared internal models and supporting classes.

 **Acuant Camera Library (AcuantCamera) :**

-- Implemented using Camera 2 API with Google Vision for reading PDF417 barcodes
+- Implemented using CameraX API and uses Google ML Kit for barcode reading.
+ML Kit model is packaged in the SDK (no outbound call to download model from Google Play services).
-- Encompasses two different versions of the camera, one for reading documents, the other for reading MRZ zones.
+- Encompasses three different versions of the camera for reading document and barcodes, reading MRZ zones, and a backup camera for reading only barcodes.
-- Uses AcuantImagePreparation for cropping
+- Uses AcuantImagePreparation for document detection and cropping.

 **Acuant Image Preparation Library (AcuantImagePreparation) :**

-- Contains all image processing including cropping and calculation of sharpness and glare
+- Contains all image processing including document detection, cropping, and metrics calculation.

 **Acuant Document Processing Library (AcuantDocumentProcessing) :**

-- Contains all the methods to upload the document images, process, and get results
+- Contains all the methods to upload and process document images.

 **Acuant Face Match Library (AcuantFaceMatch) :**

-- Contains a method to match two facial images
+- Contains a method to match two face images.

 **Acuant EChip Reader Library (AcuantEChipReader):**

-- Contains methods for e-Passport chip reading and authentication using Ozone
+- Contains methods for e-Passport chip reading and authentication using Ozone.

 **Acuant IP Liveness Library (AcuantIPLiveness):**

-- Uses library for capturing a facial image and calculating liveness
+- Uses library for capturing a facial image and calculating liveness.
-- Enhanced Face Liveness
+- Enhanced Face Liveness.

-**Acuant HG Liveness Library (AcuantHGLiveness):**

-- Uses Camera 1 to capture facial liveness using a proprietary algorithm

 **Acuant Face Capture Library (AcuantFaceCapture):**

-- Uses Camera 1 to capture a single face image for use with our passive liveness system
+- Contains two CameraX implementations for capturing a user's face image.
+- Intended to be used with with Acuant Passive Liveness to determine a user's liveness or as a standalone, primitive liveness check.

 **Acuant Passive Liveness Library (AcuantPassiveLiveness):**